matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 | Clock Drift + MSC | r = −0.438 | r = −0.438 | r = −0.438 | **σ² = 0** |
 | Clock Drift + Phase | r = −0.093 | r = −0.093 | r = −0.093 | **σ² = 0** |

+In this table, σ² = 0 should be interpreted as zero at the reported precision (the three r-values are identical to three decimal places).
+This can occur when the dominant orbital coupling signal is carried by the large core of stations common to all filtering strategies, so adding or removing peripheral stations does not measurably change the monthly anisotropy time series at this precision.

 #### Filter-to-Filter Consistency

     Every metric/coherence combination produces *the same r-value* (to 3 decimal places) across all three independent station filtering methods.
 This consistency suggests the result is: